williamgilpin/dysts/README.md

 + Align the initial phases, potentially by picking default starting initial conditions that lie on the attractor, but which are as close as possible to the origin
 + Add a `dimension` field with the number of dynamical variables
 + The advantage of maps are that they are deterministic but not differentiable
++ Add a module for simulating several models at once via multiprocessing